SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 The [Team-based development on the SharePoint Framework](team-based-development-on-sharepoint-framework.md) guidance document includes different options for development environment setup including when you might need to support multiple SharePoint Framework versions.

-### Node.js, Gulp CLI, and Yeoman versions
+### Node.js, gulp-cli, and Yeoman versions

 The dependencies for SPFx v1.4.1 frameworks, tools, and the associated versions don't match the same dependency matrix for the latest versions of SharePoint Framework.
 In these cases, you may need to install specific versions of the tools.
-We recommend you install Node.js v8.9.4, gulp v3.9.1 and Yeoman v2.0.6.
+We recommend you install Node.js v8.9.4, gulp v3.9.1, and Yeoman v2.0.6.

 ## Manuals for web part development and deployment with SharePoint Framework

 Follow these steps for web part development and deployment with SharePoint Framework:

-- Prepare the environment for SharePoint Framework development
+1. Prepare the environment for SharePoint Framework development
-- Develop SharePoint Framework web part
+2. Develop SharePoint Framework web part
-- Verify SharePoint Framework web part on local SharePoint workbench
+3. Verify SharePoint Framework web part on local SharePoint workbench
-- Deploy SharePoint Framework solution to the SharePoint Server
+4. Deploy SharePoint Framework solution to the SharePoint Server

 ### Prepare the environment for SharePoint Framework development